alexcaza/weztermocil/README.md

 This was heavily inspired by [Teamocil](https://github.com/remi/teamocil) and [iTermocil](https://github.com/TomAnthony/itermocil).
 Without these 2 projects, I wouldn't have decided to make the same thing for Wezterm.

 # License
-Teamocil is © 2024 [Alex Caza](https://alexcaza.com) and may be freely distributed under the [MIT license](https://github.com/alexcaza/weztermocil/blob/master/LICENSE.md).
+Weztermocil is © 2024 [Alex Caza](https://alexcaza.com) and may be freely distributed under the [MIT license](https://github.com/alexcaza/weztermocil/blob/master/LICENSE.md).
 See the `LICENSE.md` file for more information.